zkochan/zkochan.github.io/_posts/2016-03-02-how-to-write-a-good-npm-module.md

 <script src="https://gist.github.com/zkochan/dbd6c8542818000cb9cc2a1a70aaee97.js?file=coverage-scripts.json"></script>

-And all you have to do to make travis send the coverage reports to coveralls, is to add and **after_script** section to **travis.yml**:
+And all you have to do in order to make travis send the coverage reports to coveralls, is to add an **after_success** section to **.travis.yml**:

 <script src="https://gist.github.com/zkochan/dbd6c8542818000cb9cc2a1a70aaee97.js?file=travis-after-script.yml"></script>

-## Code style
+## Coding style

-Choose a code style and force it in your module.
+Choose a coding style and enforce it in your module.
 A good choice might be a preconfigured codestyle like [standardjs](http://standardjs.com/) or [xo](https://github.com/sindresorhus/xo).

+### Custom coding style using JSHint + JSCS

-However, if you have your own taste, you can write your own `.jshintrc`, `.jscsrc` files.
-To force your own code style, install the style checkers as dev dependencies:
+If you have your own style, write custom `.jshintrc` and `.jscsrc` files in the root directory of your module.
+In order to enforce your own coding style you'll have to install the style checkers as dev dependencies:

 ```
 npm install jscs jshint --save-dev